milapj/DecisionTreeModel/README.md

 # DecisionTreeModel
 Decision Tree Model on the ILPD dataset, using RandomForest.
+Includes Dimensionality Reductions methods and model pruning to avoid overfitting the model.